Chapter 1 Introduction to R

 - Our best judgment for assembling into 24 hours what could be 6 University level courses

-- Feel free to provide guidance for improving the class for future offerings
+Feel free to provide feedback for improving the class for future offerings.

 1.3 What is R?